-CHILL: Wrap the dough in plastic wrap and put it in the fridge for 1 to 2 hours to chill (at the least 1 hour)
+CHILL: Wrap the dough in plastic wrap and refrigerate for 1 to 2 hours to chill (at least 1 hour).

-POWDEREDSUGAR: Add powdered sugar to a bowl (I start with 1 cup, you may need slightly more).
-Roll the warmed cookie in the powdered sugar and then return to the wire cooling rack.
-Let cool down a few more minutes and then roll in the powdered sugar again.
-STORAGE: store in an airtight container at room temperature.
+POWDEREDSUGAR: Add powdered sugar to a bowl (I start with 1 cup, but you may need slightly more).
+Roll the warm cookie in the powdered sugar and then return to the wire cooling rack.
+Let cool a few more minutes and then roll in the powdered sugar again.
+STORAGE: Store in an airtight container at room temperature.
 Re-roll in additional powdered sugar as needed.
 Best enjoyed within 1-3 days.